abhiThere/abhiThere/README.md

-- 👋 Hi, I’m @abhiThere
+- 👋🏻 Hi, I’m @abhiThere
-- 🌐 I’m interested in Web Development.
+- 🌐 I’m interested in Frontend Development.
-- 📱 I’m currently exploring Mobile Development.
+- 👨🏻‍💻 I’m currently working as a Software Developer.
-- 🧑‍💻 I've developed projects in React and other web technologies.
+- 🆚 I've developed projects in React.js and other web technologies.
-- 💻 I'm proficient in React, HTML, CSS, JavaScript, Python, MySQL and MongoDB.
+- 💻 I'm proficient in HTML, CSS, JavaScript, TypeScript React.js and Python.

 <!---
 abhiThere/abhiThere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.